lobiaminor/dnaEncoding/README.md

 1- Put together encoder/decoder and transforms: scanning 2- Comparing different scanning and encoding: compare the results of scanning row-wise, col-wise and hybrid scheme (and decide what to do with the HH subbands).
 3- Start the report
+4- Plot comparison of using different levels of haar decomposition 5- Try also daub.
+5/3 lifting(2,2)
+6- Quaternary huffman

 Jose
 - Wrap the decoder in a cool class.
 DONE